 • 18

-Pharmaceutical and Industrial Policy Research Institute, "The Diverse Values of Pharmaceuticals: A Study from the Public's Perspective and in Light of Changes in the Healthcare Environment," Research Paper Series No. 79 (March 2022)
+The Office of Pharmaceutical Industry ResearchThe Diverse Values of Pharmaceuticals - Considerations Based on Public Perspectives and Changes in the Healthcare Environment," Research Paper Series No. 79 (March 2022)

 This report examines the operation of Japan's cost-effectiveness evaluation system to date and, through comparison with the UK, considers whether the current cost-effectiveness evaluation is sufficient or whether the process required to properly evaluate the various values of pharmaceutical products needs to be expanded.
 In the current comprehensive evaluation, the standard values for items that require consideration, such as anticancer drugs, have been raised, and consideration for anticancer drugs seems to be more flexible compared to the lack of standard values such as for end-of-life treatment in the UK.
-On the other hand, there is a move to include QOL values for family caregivers, etc. in the analysis, but how to evaluate public care costs and productivity loss in the future, which could be an indicator of social factors*18 such as reduction of the burden of caregiving on the patient's family and improvement of labor productivity, etc. Although there is a move to include family caregivers' and others' QOL values in the analysis, it is not clear whether the reduction of the burden on family caregivers (physical and However, how to reflect this in the system is an issue to be considered in the future, such as how to reduce the burden on family caregivers (physical and mental burden, etc.) *5 and services covered by PSS, which are reflected and taken into account in the analysis in the U.K. but have not yet been used for evaluation in Japan, or the problem of obtaining Japanese data, etc. As mentioned in the handling of public care costs, in the cost-effectiveness evaluation system for the purpose of price adjustment, those already incorporated into ICER, as in the U.K., should be incorporated into the analysis, for example, QOL of family caregivers should be included in the analysis, and examples from other countries, including the U.K., should be referred to and incorporated into the analysis, or the comprehensive evaluation Various measures could be considered, such as raising the criteria for ICER categories as requiring consideration like anticancer drugs in the process, or establishing a price adjustment factor exceeding 1.0.
+On the other hand, there is a move to include QOL values for family caregivers, etc. in the analysis, but how to evaluate public care costs and productivity loss in the future, which could be an indicator of social factors*18 such as reduction of the burden of caregiving on the patient's family and improvement of labor productivity, etc. Although there is a move to include family caregivers' and others' QOL values in the analysis, it is not clear whether the reduction of the burden on family caregivers (physical and However, how to reflect this in the system is an issue to be considered in the future, such as how to reduce the burden on family caregivers (physical and mental burden, etc.) *5 and services covered by PSS, which are reflected and taken into account in the analysis in the U.K. but have not yet been used for evaluation in Japan, or the problem of obtaining Japanese data, etc. As mentioned in the handling of public care costs, in the cost-effectiveness evaluation system for the purpose of price adjustment, those already incorporated into ICER, as in the U.K., should be incorporated into the analysis, for example, QOL of family caregivers should be included in the analysis, and examples from other countries, including the U.K., should be referred to and incorporated into the analysis, or the comprehensive evaluation Various measures could be considered, such as raising the criteria for ICER categories as requiring consideration like anticancer drugs in the process, or establishing a price adjustment factor that exceeds 1.0.
 However, in the case of drugs like Kymriah, which have an impact on the avoided loss of productivity that exceeds the cost of medical care, the financial impact is so great that the balance between benefits and burden must also be taken into account, and the extent to which this can be added to the price adjustment framework when the evaluation process is expanded is a new This is a new issue to be considered when expanding the evaluation process.

 Table.11 Item